SupeRuier/awesome-active-learning/contents/deep_AL.md

 Pretrain:
 - PT4AL: Using Self-Supervised Pretext Tasks for Active Learning [2022, ECCV]：Use Self-SL to pretrain the model and sort instances by the loss and split them into batches.
 Then use uncertainty to select from the batches.
+- NTKCPL: Active Learning on Top of Self-Supervised Model by Estimating True Coverage [2023]

 Both self and semi-supervised imparted:
 - Self-supervised Semi-supervised Learning for Data Labeling and Quality Evaluation [2021, Arxiv]: